 - a.
-Location: Pointe North Boulevard, Albany, GA
+Location: Pointe North Boulevard, Albany, GA - b.

-- b.
 Owner: Piedmont Housing Group, LLC

 - c.
 Total number of units: 54 units

 - d.
 Unit configuration: One, two and three bedroom units

 - e.
 Rent structure: 50 and 60 percent AMI

 - f.
 Estimated market entry: June 2020

 - g.
-Relevant information: All 54 units will directly compete with the Subject.
+Relevant information: The 24 three-bedroom units at 50 and 60 percent AMI will be directly competitive with the Subject and we deducted these units from our demand analysis.